sommereyli/ProTechSolutions---Group-6---CIS016-1---Matthias-Marcano-2532966---Simran-Seetahal-25425132-/README.md

 ## Testing Credentials

-To test the **Administrator/Technician** functionalities, please use the following hardcoded credentials on the Login screen:
+To test the **Administrator/Technician** functionalities, please use the following credentials on the Login screen:
 * **Username:** admin
 * **Password:** 123